12 Steps to Building a Better Credit Score

 If you only have one or two accounts, and they're close to their max limits, it can be worth asking that your credit limit is raised.
 This lowers your account limit utilization which can benefit your overall score.
 However, be careful not to build up too large of a credit line.
 If you have access to a large credit line, new lenders may be reluctant to add to your chances of overextending yourself.

 Another way of reducing your account limit utilization is to make your payments before their due date.
 Ideally, you should clear your balance in full each month, but realistically, for most people, this isn't possible.
 However, it's important to note that your account utilization figure is calculated across the whole month.
 Making your payments early will mean your balance is lower for longer, which gives your rating a small but worthwhile boost.

 Each time you apply for credit, this is recorded on your file, and each entry of this type has a small but relevant impact on your score.
 Making too many applications in too short a time gives the appearance that you're desperate for credit, and this is a sign of risk for finance providers.
 Treat credit applications seriously, only applying for products you stand a chance of being approved for, to keep the damage to a minimum.

-7) Don't Be Approved Too Often
+7) Don't Apply For Credit Too Often

 Making too many credit applications is dangerous for another reason.
 If you're approved several times in quick succession, you may suddenly have access to a vastly increased credit line.
 As previously mentioned, having too much credit available can mean you enter a higher risk category for future finance, impacting everything from mortgage applications to insurance quotes.